 The NCDS provides occupational coding measures for father’s socio-economic position using a variety of measures.
 The measures provided are the Registrar General Class Schema, National Statistics Socio-Economic Classification, and the Cambridge Social interaction and Stratification scale.
 Occupational coding measures were taken in 1969.
 Unfortunately, no such occupational measures were taken for mothers making it impossible to employ a dominance approach.
 The first occupational measure gives a full six class categorisation.
 This occupational measure had to be collapsed in order to appropriately conduct multiple imputation.
 The second occupational measure ranges from 2-13.5 of the National Statistics Socio-Economic Classification scale and so the most appropriate collapsing of the scale is into the three-category schema.
 The last measure is continuous and as such no recoding was required.

 The final three variables for subsequent analysis are all considered socio-economic variables.
 Two are social class schemas and one is a stratification scale.
-Three measures are included for sensitivity analysis of socio-economic measures.
+Multiple socio-economic measures are considered to see whether there are different patterns for different dimensions of social stratification both within cohorts and across them by comparising between cohort substantive findings.
+Three measures are included for sensitivity analysis of socio-economic measures across three separate models so a comparison between these measures can be made.
 The National Statistics Socio-economic Classification (NS-SEC) is a social class schema that indicates socio-economic position based upon occupation in a non-hierarchical format.
 The NCDS makes it possible to construct the full NS-SEC schema.
 The Registrar General’s Social Class schema (RGSC) is a hierarchical class schema based on occupation.
 The occupational codes provided by the NCDS make it possible to construct the six-category schema of the RGSC.
 CAMSIS is a continuous measure that assumes categorical measures of socio-economic position are inferior to continuous ones.
 The occupational codes provided by the NCDS provides CAMSIS codes to conduct analysis with.

+There are many other socio-economic measures.
+The rational for including the RGSC, NS-SEC, and CAMSIS are based upon theoretical diversity and empirical practicality.
+The most straightforward explanation as to why these three measures were included specifically is that these three measures are easily able to be constructed using the NCDS.
+An occupational coding file is provided for Sweep Two of the NCDS which enables the construction of the full RGSC and NS-SEC social class schemas as well as CAMSIS.
+All three socio-economic measures are constructed using a different theoretical orientation.
+The RGSC’s strict hierarchical nature separates itself from the NS-SEC that argues against a hierarchy for example.
+Both RGSC and NS-SEC are categorical gradational scales in comparison to the CAMSIS which is a single continuous measure.
+Other socio-economic measures were considered – for example the neo-Marxian social class schema developed by Wright (XXXX).
+This measure would provide an alternative social class schema that challenges the occupational dominance of the RGSC and NS-SEC.
+However, due to data limitations this schema can not be practically constructed.

 The following section provides a detailed breakdown of each chosen social stratification measure, explaining their theoretical makeup and their analytical construction.